-The Company is accounting for the joint development activities under the Biodesix Agreement as a joint risk-sharing collaboration in accordance with ASC 808 because Biodesix is an active participant in the ongoing development of ficiatuzumab via its participation on a joint steering committee that oversees the development plans for ficiatuzumab and is exposed to significant risk and rewards in connection with the activity based on its obligation to share in the costs, as defined above.
-Payments from Biodesix with respect to its share of ficiatuzumab development costs incurred by the Company pursuant to a joint development plan are recorded as a reduction in research and development expenses due to the joint risk-sharing nature of the activities that is not representative of a vendor-customer relationship.
+The Company is accounting for the joint development activities under the Biodesix Agreement as a joint risk-sharing collaboration in accordance with ASC 808 because both the Company and Biodesix are active participants in the ongoing development of ficlatuzumab via their participation on a joint steering committee that oversees the development plans for ficlatuzumab and are exposed to significant risk and rewards in connection with their activity based on their obligations to share in the costs, as defined above.
+Payments from Biodesix with respect to its share of ficlatuzumab development costs incurred by the Company pursuant to a joint development plan are recorded as a reduction in research and development expenses due to the joint risk-sharing nature of the activities that is not representative of a vendor-customer relationship.

 The Company records reimbursements from Biodesix for expenses related to these trials and drug manufacturing as a reduction in research and development expense during the period that reimbursable expenses are incurred.
-As a result of the cost sharing provisions in the Biodesix Agreement, the Company reduced research and development expenses by approximately \$0.3 million, \$0.1 million and \$2.5 million in the years ended December 31, 2018, 2017 and 2016, respectively.
-The amount due to the Company from Biodesix pursuant to the cost-sharing provision was approximately \$0.2 million and \$0.1 million as of December 31, 2018 and 2017, respectively.
-The Company received cash payments related to cost reimbursements of approximately \$0.2 million and \$0.8 million in the years ended December 31, 2018 and 2017, respectively.
+As a result of the cost sharing provisions in the Biodesix Agreement, the Company reduced research and development expenses by approximately \$0.9 million, \$0.3 million and \$0.1 million in the years ended December 31, 2019, 2018 and 2017, respectively.
+The amount due to the Company from Biodesix pursuant to the cost-sharing provision was approximately \$0.7 million as of December 31, 2019.